jondowson/zkp/README.md

 - `data/`: Contains the input datasets in CSV format.
 - `lib/unique_rows/`: Houses the main scripts for setup, proof generation, and verification.
 - `lib/unique_rows/functions/`: Includes utility functions for Merkle Tree construction and dynamically writing the circom circuits.
 - `generated/`: Stores generated files such as Circom circuits, SnarkJS outputs, and scripts.
+Cleared after every run.
 - `config.js`: Configuration file specifying directory paths and other settings.

-## Dependencies

-- Node.js
-- npm
-- circomlibjs
-- crypto-browserifys
-- csv-parser
-- snarkjs

 ## Contributing